 How to apply to a camp?

 If you are interested to participate, please contact your local Rotary Club or the EEMA Camp Coordinator of your country.
-If you do not know how to make these contacts, send an email to me and I let you know who is your Coordinator and how to contact her/him.
+If you do not know how to make these contacts, send an email to us and we let you know who is your Coordinator and how to contact her/him.

-We do not accept direct applications from the students, their families or hosting Rotary clubs.
+We do not accept direct applications from the students, their families or sponsoring Rotary clubs.
 All applications must go via official EEMA Camp coordinator of your country.

-Your local Coordinator will tell you how to apply and where to send an application.
+Your local Coordinator will tell you how to apply and where to send the application.
 Each country has its own way to select the participants.

 I wish you warmly welcome to Finland/Estonia and to our camps.
-If you have any questions, do not hesitate to contact me.
+If you have any questions, do not hesitate to contact us.

 Inbound EEMA camps

 Multidistrict 1380 – 1430

 Finland and Estonia